 Feauring food, entertainment, gardening, travel and books, Essence is the weekend lifestyle magazine, out every Saturday in the Bay Of Plenty & Hawke's Bay.

 Local features look at local businesses, activities, and hidden gems to help plan the weekend.

 Northland Age, established in 1904, is one of New Zealand’s oldest community newspapers.

-The Waikato News is published every Friday and delivered inside the New Zealand Herald to loyal subscribers and sold by an extensive network of local distributors throughout the greater Waikato Region.
+The Waikato Herald is published every Friday and delivered inside the New Zealand Herald to loyal subscribers and sold by an extensive network of local distributors throughout the greater Waikato Region.